 The Group earns revenue through strategic collaboration agreements with third party pharmaceutical and biotechnology companies.
-As of December 31, 2020, the Group had four strategic collaboration agreements in place.
+As of December 31, 2021, the Group had three strategic collaboration agreements in place after one collaboration was terminated.
 All collaboration agreements are still at pre-clinical stage.

-As part of these collaboration arrangement, Immatics grants exclusive licensing rights or options thereto for the development and commercialization of future product candidates, developed for several targets defined in the respective collaboration agreements, in addition to research activities, including screening of highly specific molecules for reactivity with the specified targets and off-targets using Immatics' proprietary technology and know-how, participation on a joint steering committee, and preparation of data packages.
+As part of these collaboration arrangement, Immatics grants exclusive licensing rights or options thereto for the development and commercialization of future product candidates, developed for several targets defined in the respective collaboration agreements, in addition to research activities, including screening of highly specific molecules for reactivity with the specified targets and off-targets using Immatics' proprietary technology and knowhow, participation on a joint steering committee, and preparation of data packages.
 For each collaboration agreement, these promises represent one combined performance obligation, because the research activities are mutually dependent and the respective collaboration partner is unable to derive significant benefits from their access to these targets without Immatics' research activities, which are highly specialized and cannot be performed by other organizations.
-Under each agreement, research activities were determined to be the predominant item under the contract.
+Immatics reassessed the total forecasted cost as part of the Group's annual budget process and adjusted the total forecasted cost accordingly.